Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 | SentencePiece | C++ | π Fast | Training custom tokenizers; multilingual |

-To synthesize the differences between these three major approaches, it helps to look at them side-by-side.
-The fundamental divergence lies in their directionality (bottom-up merging vs top-down pruning) and their decision criteria (raw frequency vs statistical likelihood).
+To summarize the differences, it helps to look at these three approaches side-by-side.
+The key distinctions are their directionality (bottom-up merging vs. top-down pruning) and their decision criteria (raw frequency vs. statistical likelihood).

 | Feature | BPE | WordPiece | Unigram (SentencePiece) |